-- The sample sizes the firm used in certain of its substantive procedures to test the existence and valuation of certain accounts receivable were too small to provide sufficient appropriate audit evidence because these procedures were designed based on a level of control reliance that was not supported.
-(AS 2301.16, .18, and .37; AS 2315.19, .23, and .23A) - The firm did not perform any substantive procedures to test, or as discussed above with respect to change management, sufficiently test controls over, the accuracy and completeness of certain system-generated data or reports the firm used to substantively test certain deferred revenue.
-(AS 1105.10)
+- The firm did not perform substantive procedures to test the issuer's estimate of the income statement account and significant account beyond inquiry of management and comparing amounts recorded to documentation produced by the issuer.
+(AS 2501.07) - The sample sizes the firm used in certain of its substantive procedures to test the income statement account and significant account were too small to provide sufficient appropriate audit evidence because these procedures were designed based on a level of control reliance that was not supported due to the deficiencies in the firm's control testing discussed above.
+(AS 2301.16, .18, and .37; AS 2315.19, .23, and .23A)